 In general, 20 to 30 days old seedlings are used for tomato planting on raised beds or the slope of the ridge.

-The most popular method for irrigating tomato is furrow irrigation.
+Furrow irrigation is the most popular method followed in tomato farming.
 The frequency of irrigation is influenced by the soil and climatic variables.
 Crop grown throughout the summer should be watered every 3 to 4 days.
 Water stress during the blooming stage will have a negative impact on production and fruiting.
 Fruits crack when there has been a prolonged drought followed by extensive watering.

 Manures and Fertilizers

 The recommended amount of manure and fertilizer for tomatoes varies from state to state and relies on the type of soil, variety’s growth habits and production.
 In addition to 15-20 tonnes of FYM, N – 100-125 kg, P – 50-60 kg and K – 50-60 kg are also advised for one acre in tomato cultivation.
 When final ploughing is completed, FYM should be applied into the soil.
 You can provide a basal dosage of 1/3 N, Full P and K either just before transplantation or five to ten days after transplantation.
 2/3 of the remaining N is administered 20 and 45 days later in equal splits.